and your most popular pinot questions answered

 Pinot Noir is delicious.
-It’s a light bodied red wine that has seen a resurgence in recent years.
+It’s a light bodied red wine that has seen risen in popularity in recent years.
 It’s simply delicious.
 Délicieux, delizioso, köstlich.
 Ok, the last one doesn’t sound as romantic.

 In celebration of pinot noir we have gathered everything you need to know about this popular red wine variety.
 Find out the best food pairings, the perfect pinot glass and a lot of facts to make you the wine buff amongst your friends.

 Are you ready to be the next pinot connoisseur?

 Then read on.